-Partygate investigation ends with 126 fines issued for eight events, Met Police say
+Partygate investigation ends with 126 fines issued for events, Met Police say

 The leaving do held on the eve of Prince Philip’s funeral in April 2021, where a suitcase of wine was allegedly brought into Downing Street, also saw fines, as did more Number 10 leaving drinks on 14 January 2021 and a leaving do for a No 10 private secretary on 18 June 2020.

-Scotland Yard’s acting deputy commissioner, Helen Ball, said the investigation was now complete.
+Because different Covid laws were in place for different events, fines were given out for various offences, including leaving home “without reasonable excuse”, and violating restrictions on outdoor and indoor gatherings of different sizes.

+Ms Ball defended the force’s U-turn on carrying out the investigation, which came in January amid mounting pressure following a wave of revelations in the media.

-“When Covid regulations were introduced, the Met was clear that whilst we would not routinely investigate breaches of regulations retrospectively, there may be occasions when it would be appropriate to do so,” she added.
+“When Covid regulations were introduced, the Met was clear that whilst we would not routinely investigate breaches of regulations retrospectively, there may be occasions when it would be appropriate to do so,” she said.

 “The information that we received with regard to the alleged breaches in Downing Street and Whitehall was sufficient to reach our criteria to begin such an investigation.